jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 The top 1000 movies (out of 62,000+) by rating count comprise about 60% of the total rating count, while the top 4000 comprise ~90%.
 Since we have fairly uniform coverage of genre tags for these movies, I'd expect we see some performance gain particularly in the tail.
+Intuitively, the feature embeddings of genre tags will tend to drag movies towards their genre centroids in the embedding space, such that users with strong genre preference will still be relatively close even to movies with poor representation in the interaction data.

 We're now ready to train our model: